vsingh10/vsingh10/README.md

 # 💫 About Me:
 I'm Vishal Singh, a B.E.
 Mechanical Engineering student at Thapar Institute of Engineering and Technology, deeply passionate about Deep learning and Data Science.
 As a dedicated self-learner, I’ve built a solid foundation in Deep Learning, and Data Science, and I’m particularly enthusiastic about applying these technologies to solve engineering problems.
-I have hands-on experience in combining core mechanical engineering principles with advanced AI techniques to tackle real-world challenges, leveraging industry-standard tools to develop innovative and practical solutions..
+I have hands-on experience in combining core mechanical engineering principles with advanced AI techniques to tackle real-world challenges to develop innovative and practical solutions.
 <br>
 ### Connect with me: